StyledStrike/gmod-gminimap/README.md

 - Customizable position, size, health/armor, colors and other goodies
 - Bookmark your favorite locations with custom blips
 - Shows other players nearby
-- Semi-realtime map of the terrain, with minimum impact to performance
+- Map of the terrain, with minimum impact to performance
 - Supports custom blips and custom icons (including direct links to images on the internet)

 ## For Developers